← Champagne

 Place within the Côte des Blancs

 Cramant (north) is known for finesse, Le Mesnil-sur-Oger (south) for steel and ageing potential.
 Avize sits between the two: structure and generosity, minerality and floral lift.
 Many sommeliers call Avize the most “complete” expression on the Côte des Blancs.
+Stylistically it leans slightly closer to Le Mesnil than to Cramant, though plot-by-plot variation is real.

 Avize hosts an exceptional concentration of leading growers:

-• Corbon: smaller but respected family
+• Corbon: smaller but respected family, “Cuvée Marie Brigitte”.

 In the glass

 Bright citrus (lemon, white grapefruit), white flowers (acacia, linden), with age hazelnut and brioche.
 Salinity on the finish is an Avize signature, sometimes so pronounced it suggests seawater.
 Body sits between Cramant’s elegance and Le Mesnil’s steel.
 Long finish.
-Best window: 5 to 20 years depending on producer and vintage.

 Signature grape